Kamala Sohonie

 Her research delved into the effects of vitamins and into the nutritive values of pulses, paddy, and groups of food items consumed by some of the poorest sections of the Indian population.
 Her work on the nutritional benefits of the palm extract called 'Neera' was inspired by the then-president Rajendra Prasad's suggestion.
 Kamala Sohonie received the Rashtrapati Award for this work.

 Early life

-Kamala Sohonie (née Bhagvat) was born on 8 June 1912 in Indore, Madhya Pradesh, India.
-Her father, Narayanarao Bhagvat, as well as her uncle, Madhavrao Bhagvat, were chemists and alumni of the erstwhile Tata Institute of Sciences (which later became the Indian Institute of Science) in Bangalore.
-Kamala followed 'family tradition' and graduated in 1933 with a BSc degree in Chemistry (principal) and Physics (subsidiary) from Bombay University.
+Kamala Sohonie (née Bhagvat) was born on 18 June 1911 in Indore, now in Madhya Pradesh, India.
+Her father, Narayanarao Bhagvat, as well as her uncle, Madhavrao Bhagvat, were chemists and alumni of the erstwhile Tata Institute of Sciences (which later became the Indian Institute of Science) in Bengaluru.
+Kamala followed 'family tradition' and graduated in 1933 with a BSc degree in Chemistry (principal) and Physics (subsidiary) from Mumbai University.

 Kamala then applied to the Indian Institute of Science for a research fellowship, but her application was turned down by the then-Director and Nobel Laureate Prof. C V Raman on the grounds that women were not considered competent enough to pursue research.
-Kamala responded to the rejection by holding a 'satyagraha' outside Prof. C V .Raman's office ,which persuaded him to grant her admission, but with some stipulations:
+Kamala responded to the rejection by holding a 'satyagraha' outside Prof. C V .Raman's office, which persuaded him to grant her admission, but with some stipulations: